SAP-samples/teched2023-DT187v/exercises/ex1/README.md

 Even if you already have an ABAP Environment Trial, **please get a new instance** as the trial systems have been updated for the TechEd 2023 sessions!

-## Read: Embedded Analytics in ABAP Cloud
+## Exercise 1.1 - Read: Embedded Analytics in ABAP Cloud

 TLDR: [Skip the reading and start the hands-on](#the-flight-data-model)